 If that didn’t happen, then you probably struggle with writing to some extent.
 You didn’t see enough correct language to embed the rules in your unconscious mind.
 But it is never too late!
 The more you read good writing, the more you will automatically write correctly.

 Writers who want to write more correctly need to study grammar so they can consciously make correct choices when they write.
+Does it take work?
+Yes.
+But in the long run, it is easier than spending the next 50 years making the same mistakes over and over and over.
+Learning to write correctly is like every challenge in life: it won’t get better until you deal with it.
 The information in this chapter will get you closer to the kind of writing you want to be able to do.

 The “8 Parts of Speech”